IlyaKhalafi/AI-Assignments/HW6/README.md

 - `RMSProp`
 - `Adam`

-All codes and comparision details are available in `NNOptimizersComparision.ipynb` file.
+All codes and comparison details are available in the `NNOptimizersComparision.ipynb` file.

 ## Results
-It was not a surprise that `Adam` optimizer performed the best.
-Chart below shows information of each optimizer's performance:
+It was not a surprise that the `Adam` optimizer performed the best.
+The chart below shows information on each optimizer's performance:

 ![Chart](images/chart.png)